-Your doctor will ask you questions about previous allergic reactions, including whether you've reacted to:
+Your provider might ask you questions about previous allergic reactions, including whether you've reacted to:

 - Particular foods

 - You might be given a blood test to measure the amount of a certain enzyme (tryptase) that can be elevated up to three hours after anaphylaxis

 - You might be tested for allergies with skin tests or blood tests to help determine your trigger